wasmerio/ate/README.md

      '-------------'  |'---------------'|
                       '-----------------'

+The easiest way to get up and running is to just build your app and point the database URL at ws://tokera.com/db.
+You will need to register an account and verify your identity however after this you can use the free databases and/or paid option.

+Alternatively, if you wish to host your own ATE servers in infrastructure that you manage and run then follow these high-level steps.

-- Server runs the 'atedb' process on some network reachable location
+1. Server runs the 'atedb' process on some network reachable location
-- Create several records for each IP address under the same A-record in your DNS
+2. Create several records for each IP address under the same A-record in your DNS
-- Either create your own authentication server (auth-server) or just use ws://tokera.com/auth
+3. Either create your own authentication server as well using the ate_auth library or just use the authentication servers hosted at ws://tokera.com/auth.
-- Create a user programatically or using 'atefs create user' and 'atefs create token'
+4. Create a user programatically or using 'atefs user create' and 'atefs token generate'
-- Build your model in RUST and add ATE as a dependency
-- Deploy your client on native apps or as WebAssembly browser apps.

-(See the 'atefs' source-code for examples on how to do all this)
 ```

 ## Quick Start